"

 • Clearly state what you hope students will learn through the course and the useful skills they can expect to gain.

-By centering the syllabus on student learning, you emphasize the importance of the learning process and create a more student-focused and inclusive classroom atmosphere.
-(Stanford, 2021)
+By created a student-centered syllabus, you emphasize the importance of the learning process and create a more inclusive classroom atmosphere (Stanford, 2021).

 5.3 Policies Related to Inclusiveness

-Creating an inclusive learning environment in higher education is deeply rooted in the establishment and implementation of effective policies.
+Inclusive learning environments are based on the establishment and implementation of effective policies.
 These policies are guided by legal frameworks designed to ensure equity and accessibility for all students, including the Americans with Disabilities Act (ADA) and anti-discrimination laws.
-These laws mandate that educational institutions provide reasonable accommodations and maintain environments free from discrimination, laying the foundation for inclusive practices that enable students of all backgrounds and abilities to succeed.
-In Chapter 2 OSCQR and RSI, we also discuss and refer to OSCQR and RSI standards that have recently been mandated by the Department of Education and encourage these ADA policies and inclusiveness within your courses and syllabi.
+These laws mandate that educational institutions provide reasonable accommodations and maintain environments free from discrimination.
+In Chapter 2, we discussed the RSI standards mandated by the Department of Education, and how the OSCQR rubric can help you ensure RSI compliance.

-Institutions often support inclusivity through diversity initiatives and inclusive practices.
-These initiatives may include programs that promote cultural competency, bias training for faculty and staff, and support services for students from diverse backgrounds.
-Examining these initiatives helps us understand their contributions to a more inclusive campus culture and provides a framework for implementing similar practices within individual courses.
-For instance, case studies of effective policy implementation can offer valuable insights into how institutions successfully integrate inclusivity into their operations.
-Examples might include how a revised accommodation policy improved access for students with disabilities or how a diversity training program enhanced cultural awareness among faculty, illustrating the tangible benefits of inclusive policies.
+Institutions often support inclusivity through diversity initiatives.
+These initiatives may include cultural competency programs, bias training for faculty and staff, and support services for students from diverse backgrounds.
+Examining these initiatives can help us understand their contributions to a more inclusive culture and provide a framework for implementing similar practices within our own courses.
+For instance, learning more about how a diversity training program enhanced cultural awareness among faculty may allow you space to consider the human images you use in your teaching, and think about how you might include more images of women, minoritized groups, or disabled persons in your materials.

 Examples

 Fort Hays State University has recently rolled out a Social Belonging course for faculty.
-This course is asynchronous, volunteer-based but recognizes the current need of online connect and inclusiveness.
+This course is asynchronous and voluntary, and it recognizes the ongoing need for online connection and inclusiveness.

 To ensure that courses reflect institutional commitments to inclusivity, instructors should align their course structures and assessments with these policies.
-This alignment might involve designing assessments that accommodate different learning styles, using inclusive language in course materials, and ensuring that all course content is accessible.
+This alignment might involve designing assessments that accommodate different learning preferences, using inclusive language in course materials, and ensuring that all course content is accessible.
 Proactively addressing accommodation requests and accessibility concerns is vital, and instructors should communicate their willingness to accommodate students’ needs clearly, providing instructions on how students can request accommodations.
 Additionally, course materials should be designed with accessibility in mind, ensuring that students with disabilities can access and engage with the content.
+Below, you can see the FHSU syllabus template, with policies related to inclusivity and accommodations.

 FHSU Course Syllabus section including policies:

 Evaluating the effectiveness of institutional policies requires specific tools and metrics.
 Surveys, feedback forms, and performance data can provide insights into how well policies are working and where improvements might be needed.
 These tools help institutions measure the impact of their policies on student success and identify areas for further development.
 Moreover, advocating for policy revisions and improvements is essential for maintaining and enhancing inclusivity.
-Instructors and administrators should collaborate to identify gaps in existing policies and propose changes that better support diverse student populations.
+You can collaborate with your faculty colleagues and university administrators to identify gaps in existing policies and propose changes that better support diverse student populations.
 This might involve forming committees, conducting research, and presenting findings to institutional leadership to drive policy changes.

 Examples